sylvaticus/juliatutorial/performances.md

   proc.time() - ptm
 }
 ```
 Non optimised: 287 seconds

-Optimised (vectorised): the function return an error, as too much memory to build the arrays!
+Optimised (vectorised): the function returns an error (on my 8GB laptop), as too much memory is required to build the arrays!

 ### Human mind

-Of course the result is just n*(n+1)/4, so the best language is the human mind.. but still compilers are doing a pretty smart optimisation!
+Of course the result is just n*(n+1)/4, so the best programming language is the human mind.. but still compilers are doing a pretty smart optimisation!